lubuntu-team/manual/source/3/3.2/3.2.7/file_associations.rst

 How to Launch
 -------------
-From the menu :menuselection:`Preferences --> LXQt settings --> file associations` or from the command line run
+From the menu :menuselection:`Preferences --> LXQt settings --> File Associations` or from the command line run

 .. code::